 Instructions

-Step One: Beat Butter and Sugar
+1) Beat Butter and Sugar

 - Use a large bowl and a hand mixer or stand mixer to beat the butter and both types of sugar until they are light and fluffy, then add the vanilla extract and milk and mix for one minute.

-Step Two: Add Dry Ingredients
+2) Add Dry Ingredients

 - Add the cooled flour, along with the baking soda, if using, and mix on low speed until fully combined.

-Step Three: Stir in Chocolate Chips
+3) Stir in Chocolate Chips

 - Fold in the chocolate chips with a spatula or wooden spoon.
-Folding means you take the dough on the bottom of the bowl and gently press it onto the dough at the top.
+Folding means you take the dough from the bottom of the bowl and gently press it onto the dough at the top.

-Step Four: Portion into Balls
+4) Portion into Balls

 - Use a one-inch cookie scoop or mini ice cream scoop and make level scoops of dough.
 If you don't have a cookie scoop then you can use a tablespoon.